Highlights of Inle Lake (Myanmar)

 Following the Mekong (16 days) – Tour Southeast Asia using the region’s main artery, the Mekong River, including stops in Bangkok, Luang Prabang and Phnom Penh, ending on the beaches of Kep.

 Mekong & Temples Tour (14 days) – Meander the river on a religious pilgrimage, stopping admire ancient temple ruins and modern Buddhist monuments, including the white temple of Chiang Rai and the Buddhist-Hindu artworks of Buddha Park in Vientiane.

 Do you have an idea for a combination of Asian countries for a honeymoon, not covered by our suggested itineraries so far?
 We love getting creative, so let us know your Asia honeymoon ideas and we’d be happy to plan and arrange your dream honeymoon for you.

 All the Asia honeymoon ideas on our website are tailor made to your needs and personalised to your requests and interests.
-At the initial enquiry stage, our Luxury Travel Specialists will ask you what you’d like to see and do, then together we’ll create the best honeymoon in Asia for your and your partner, which matches your vision.
+At the initial enquiry stage, our Luxury Travel Specialists will ask you what you’d like to see and do, then together we’ll create the best honeymoon in Asia for your and your partner.

-Wayfairer appreciate that every couple has their own preferences to where they want to stay, so we’ll ensure that we select accommodation which is right for you, whether that’s a rustic guesthouse off-the-beaten track, or a luxurious five-star hotel or resort.
+Wayfairer appreciates that every couple is different, so we’ll ensure that we select accommodation that is right for you, whether that’s a rustic guesthouse off-the-beaten track, or a luxurious five-star hotel or resort.